 Skip to main content

 The Patient Protection and Affordable Care Act (PPACA) brought sweeping new regulations along with difficult decisions for employers.
-While the employer “play or pay” mandate has been delayed until 2015, key features including the individual mandate and the Health Insurance Marketplace (also known as “exchange”) will still go into effect on January 1, 2014.
-Furthermore, the exchange enrollment is slated to begin on October 1, 2013, leaving employers with little time to plan for this major change in the health insurance market.
-Small and mid-sized employers must now reevaluate their benefits offerings with these new exchanges in mind to make sure they are offering their employees competitive benefits at an affordable cost.
+While the employer “play or pay” mandate has been delayed until 2015, key features including the individual mandate and the Health Insurance Marketplace (also known as “exchange”) will still go into effect on January 1, 2014.Furthermore, the exchange enrollment slated to begin on October 1, 2013, leaves employers with little time to plan for this major change in the health insurance market.
+Essentially, With these new exchanges in mind, small and mid-sized employers must now actively reassess their benefits offerings to ensure they provide competitive benefits to their employees at an affordable cost.
 Employers should follow the steps below to determine the best way to approach the new Health Insurance Marketplace.

 Determine Whether Your Coverage Is Qualified